shishircse06/l4/readme.md

 #Testing Laravel

-Has contain basic TO-Do list and Syntara.
+It contains basic TO-Do list and Syntara.